-If you’re here it’s same to assume that you’re already familiar and have likely mastered the basic barbell hip thrust.
+If you’re here it’s safe to assume that you’re already familiar and have likely mastered the basic barbell hip thrust.

 The great thing about the glutes, our body’s largest muscle group, is they can handle a lot of training volume.
 Meaning, they can and should be trained multiple times a week.